infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Advanced Threat Tactics – Course and Notes** This is a course on red team operations and adversary simulations. https://blog.cobaltstrike.com/2015/09/30/advanced-threat-tactics-course-and-notes
 * **Red Team Tips** as posted by @vysecurity on Twitter. https://github.com/vysec/RedTips
 * **ATT&CK for Enterprise Software** is a generic term for custom or commercial code, operating system utilities, open-source software, or other tools used to conduct behavior modeled in ATT&CK. https://attack.mitre.org/wiki/Software
+* **Awesome Lockpicking** a curated list of awesome guides, tools, and other resources related to the security and compromise of locks, safes, and keys. https://github.com/meitar/awesome-lockpicking